Richa-Ranjan/Food-Delivery-App-Using-MERN/README.md

-# 🍅TOMATO - Food Ordering Website
+# TOMATO - Food Ordering Website

-TOMATO is a dynamic and user-friendly food ordering website built using the MERN Stack.
-It provides a seamless experience for users to browse, add to cart, and order food online.
-The platform also includes an Admin Dashboard for efficient product and order management.
+This repository hosts the source code for TOMATO, a dynamic food ordering website built with the MERN Stack.
+It offers a user-friendly platform for seamless online food ordering.

 ## Demo